Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

-### 4. What are the worst performing states due to weather delays for the airports?
+### 4. Which state has the worst weather delays?

+In order to answer this, we aggregated the weather delays by airports, after getting our results, we look up the percentage of the flights delayed by state.
+After comparing datas, we found out that the 'percentage of flight delayed state weather' database corresponded with the 'percentage of the delayed flights by weather' database.
+Showing correlation to our answers.
+For example, Wilmington Aiport is located in Delaware, Ralph Wien Memorial Airport is located in Arkansas.
+This finding supports the idea that the weather has a major impact on delays for the airports/flights.

 ![image](https://user-images.githubusercontent.com/120348065/227401571-928b8275-ef66-47ee-ae90-eba1f537efc6.png)
 ![image](https://user-images.githubusercontent.com/120348065/227401542-f9b322be-8a05-4f45-bdc2-26501f2ec67e.png)

+In convlusion